35th G8 summit

 The 35th G8 summit was held in L'Aquila, Abruzzo, Italy, on 8–10 July 2009.
 It was originally to be held at Sardinian seaside city of La Maddalena, but it was moved to L'Aquila as part of an attempt to redistribute disaster funds after the devastating earthquake that April.

 The locations of previous summits to have been hosted by Italy include: Venice (1980); Venice (1987); Naples (1994) and Genoa (2001).
-The G8 Summit has evolved beyond being a gathering of world political leaders.
+The G8 summit has evolved beyond being a gathering of world political leaders.
 The event has become an occasion for a wide variety of non-governmental organizations, activists and civic groups to congregate and discuss a multitude of issues.

 Overview

-The Group of Seven (G7) was an unofficial forum which brought together the heads of the richest industrialized countries: France, Germany, Italy, Japan, the United Kingdom, the United States and Canada starting in 1976.
+The Group of Seven (G7) was an unofficial forum which brought together the heads of the richest industrialized countries: France, Germany, Italy, Japan, the United Kingdom, the United States, and Canada starting in 1976.
 The G8, meeting for the first time in 1997, was formed with the addition of Russia.
 In addition, the President of the European Commission has been formally invited to summits since 1981 and participates in all but political discussion and talks.
-The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's President Giscard d'Estaing and West Germany's Chancellor Helmut Schmidt as they conceived the initial summit of the Group of Six (G6) in 1975.
+The summits were not meant to be linked formally with wider international institutions; and in fact, a mild rebellion against the stiff formality of other international meetings was a part of the genesis of cooperation between France's president Valéry Giscard d'Estaing and West Germany's chancellor Helmut Schmidt as they conceived the initial summit of the Group of Six (G6) in 1975.

 The G8 summits during the 21st-century have inspired widespread debates, protests and demonstrations; and the two- or three-day event becomes more than the sum of its parts, elevating the participants, the issues and the venue as focal points for activist pressure.

 Leaders at the summit

-The 35th G8 summit was the first summit for U.S. President Barack Obama and was the last summit for British Prime Minister Gordon Brown.
+The 35th G8 summit was the first summit for US President Barack Obama and was the last summit for British Prime Minister Gordon Brown.
 It was also the first and only summit for Japanese Prime Minister Taro Aso.

 Political changes in the G8 member nations were likely to affect the composition of the 35th G8 summit.
 France stated it wished China would become a full member by the time of the 37th G8 summit in 2011 was organized as France was the host member.
 However, this did not happen.
 Italian Prime Minister Silvio Berlusconi announced at the press conference at the end of the second day of the Hokkaido summit that the current number of participants would be maintained when the G8 leaders meet in 2009.
 Berlusconi also explained that a proposal to expand the G8 to include members of the Group of Five (G8+G5) emerging economies – China, India, Mexico, Brazil and South Africa – had not found sufficient support.